Arctic World Archive: Description

-Storage and future use
+Long term storage

 Data is stored offline on film reels made using a refined version of ordinary darkroom photography technology.
 The film is made of polyester coated in silver halide crystals and powder-coated with iron oxide, and has a life span of at least 500 and possibly up to 2,000 years, if stored in optimum conditions.

-Realising that people in the very far future may not understand what they see in the vault, a kind of "Rosetta Stone" has been devised to help decode the data, in the form of a guide to interpreting the archive.
-The guides are all readable by eye, after magnification, and written in English, Arabic, Spanish, Chinese, and Hindi.
+Realising that people in the far future may have difficulty understanding what they see in the vault, a kind of "Rosetta Stone" has been devised to help decode the data, in the form of a guide to interpreting the archive.
+The guides are all readable by eye, after magnification, and are written in English, Arabic, Spanish, Chinese, and Hindi.

-Process

 Clients who pay for the storage of data can send their data digitally or physically.
 The data can be retrieved at any time from the vault, but it is not a quick process, because the data is not connected to the internet.
 If data is requested, the relevant reel of film has to be manually retrieved, then uploaded via a fibre optic connection to the mainland, to Piql's headquarters in Drammen; the fastest possible retrieval time is 20–30 minutes, but it can take up to 24 hours with an active subscription and up to 72 hours without an active subscription.